richardskumat/ansible-role-chrome/README.md

 Requirements
 ------------

-Debian 9, 10 or 11 on remote host and X Server to use Chrome.
+Debian 11 on remote host and X Server to use Chrome.

 Role Variables
 --------------